ConorReynolds/botc-script-tool/README.md

 You can download the script JSON using the button on the top right.

 Exporting PDFs is designed to be done using the built-in print dialog’s ‘Print to PDF’ functionality.
-(Seriously, the button on the top right just calls `window.print()`.)
-This currently works well on Chrome and Firefox – my settings are usually A4, 105% ish scaling, don’t print headers, footers, or backgrounds.
+This currently works well on Chrome and Firefox – my settings are usually A4, 105% ish scaling, remove headers, footers, and backgrounds.
 Play around with whatever looks best to you, but the defaults should be OK.
 Android mobile output is generally acceptable once the output is correctly scaled.
 Safari and browsers on iOS are currently not great but support will probably improve soon.

 ## Missing Features

 The tool is barebones and isn’t suitable for all (or even most) use cases.
 Most notably it’s missing the night order, which completely prevents it from being a useful tool for Storytellers.
 (But that will come Soon™.)

+It does not support homebrew characters yet either.

 Another useful feature would be to see a list of characters and filter them by their properties.
 It’s sometimes hard to think of what to add if there isn’t a big list of characters that you can peruse.
 The official tool does this.
 Currently it lets you filter by character type and edition.
 We could do the same, and even extend it to other more fancy filters like ‘prevents night deaths’, ‘does not wake’, etc., which can be useful in the script building process.

+Further in the future, it would be cool to integrate some script-building tips directly into the editor.

 ## Building the Tool

 There’s no building required.
-There’s a very basic [Makefile](Makefile) which runs `python3 -m http.server` and watches the main [Sass](https://sass-lang.com/) file for changes.
+There’s a very basic [Makefile](Makefile) which runs `python3 -m http.server` and watches the [Sass](https://sass-lang.com/) files for changes.
 Launch any server in the root directory and you can try it out.

 Note that the generated CSS files are not part of the repository, so you will have to compile the Sass files before launching the server.